-- Exterior doors must be kept closed and locked 24/7. - Authorized students are provided with studio access codes or keys. - Students should exercise appropriate caution and responsibility for their own safety and well-being as well as that of their fellow students. - Taking or using the belongings of others without permission is not allowed. - Under no circumstances are students to consider the studio as their primary residence.
-Beds, clothing storage units, portable heaters, microwave ovens, and other domestic furnishings are not allowed in studio.
-Cooking and other activities and/or devices that may create a fire hazard are not allowed in the studios. - Drinking alcohol, smoking, and using illegal substances is not allowed in studios. - Power tools and other devices that may be used as weapons or to destroy or damage property, are prohibited in the studios. - Minimum 3'8" clear aisles must be maintained throughout the studio. - A minimum of 18" clear space must be maintained in front of all electrical panels. - Students are responsible for cleaning out their workspaces and removing all personal belongings no later than 24 hours after the last day of studio finals.

-- Cabinets, personal drawing tables and chairs left in studio spaces for the proceeding academic term, must be approved by the department Chair and must be clearly marked as such and clearly identified with student's name, mailing address and contact information. - The University will dispose of everything left in studio spaces after that date unless clearly marked as stated above.
-The university assumes no responsibility for damaged, lost, or missing items left in studios after this deadline.
+- Exterior doors are to be kept closed and locked as appropriate.
+Authorized students are provided with studio access codes or keys.
+Studio keys may not be duplicated and door access codes may not be shared. - Taking or using the belongings of others without permission is not allowed.
+This includes using someone else's desk area. - Music and other acoustic distractions are not allowed during class time.
+Courteous sound levels and/or headphones must be used when listening to music or other media during non-class hours.
+Students should expect others to respond to the first request to lower the volume of music. - Under no circumstances are students to consider the studio as their primary residence.
+Beds, clothing, storage units, portable heaters, microwave ovens, and other domestic furnishings are not allowed in studio.
+Cooking and other activities and/or devices that may create a fire hazard are not allowed in studio. - Alcohol, illegal substances and smoking are not allowed in studios. - Power tools and other devices that may be used as weapons or to destroy or damage property are not allowed in studio. - Minimum 3'8" clear aisles must be maintained throughout the studio. - A minimum of 18" clear space must be maintained in front of all electrical panels. - Dividers or partitions within the studio are strongly discouraged. - No more than one computer storage cabinet per student is allowed.
+No excess or unauthorized equipment or belongings are to be stored in studio. - No overhead structures are allowed. - Students are responsible for cleaning out their workspaces and removing all personal belongings no later than 24 hours after the last day of studio finals. - Cabinets, personal drawing tables and chairs left in studio spaces during break periods must be approved by the department Chair and must be clearly marked as such and clearly identified with student's name, mailing address and contact information. - The University will dispose of everything left in studio spaces after that date unless clearly marked as stated above.
+The University assumes no responsibility for damaged, lost, or missing items left in studios after this deadline.